diku-dk/futhark-website/blog/2019-04-10-what-is-the-minimal-basis-for-futhark.rst

 Futhark has special syntax for ranges, but this feels a bit like cheating - ``iota`` is the primitive, and this syntax is just sugar.
 Can we express ``iota`` in any other way?
-Sort of: it is possible to express ``iota`` as a `prefix sum
+Sort of.
+It is possible to express ``iota`` as a `prefix sum
 <https://en.wikipedia.org/wiki/Prefix_sum>`_ on a replicated array: